jonitrythall/minitutstownworkshop/workshop_notes.md

-# Tuts+ Town Workshop
+# Mini Tuts+ Town Workshop

 ## Getting Started: What is Web Design Exactly?
-* Well, it’s tricky….it can mean a lot of different things and it’s not uncommon for 2 web designers to have few overlapping skillsets.
+* Well, it’s tricky.
+It can mean a lot of different things and it’s not uncommon for 2 web designers to have few overlapping skillsets.
 * For example, while some designers are completely focused on a user’s experience of a site, others are tasked with actually building these designs with code, which is what we are going to focus on today.

 ## How The Web Works
-* Now, since the Internet is our medium here it’s helpful to have a general idea of how the it works.
+* Now, since we are creating something on the web it’s helpful to have a general idea of what it is and how it works.
 * When two computers are connected to the Internet (which is shown as a yellow line in the picture below) they can talk to each other.
 * A server (the blue box) is a special computer that contains web page files.
 Your computer at home or school is not a server, because it is not connected directly to the Internet.
 We connect to the Internet through an Internet Service Provider (ISP).
 * A site’s content (all that stuff a website talks about) is organized within a special set of rules that computers understand; sort of like speaking in a secret, coded language, except we will soon be in on this little secret as well!
 * In this picture the browser is asking to view www.tutsplus.com from the server where the site’s files live.
 The server is sending the files back and the browser is translating them to display a page on the screen.
 And this happens very quickly!
-* Because of all this, a site you write locally (on your computer) can’t be seen by other people on a different computer, until you move the files to a server; with CodePen our work in instantly accessible on the web.
+* Because of all this, a site you write locally (on your computer) can’t be seen by other people on a different computer, until you move the files to a server.

-## Quick Note on Files
-* A website is just a bunch of connected files.
+* Luckily we will be using an online tool that will allow us to skip over this folder structure part today (but basically a website is just a bunch of connected files that must live in the same folder).
-* It’s essential that all the files for our project live in the same folder so that the browser can access them.

-## Folders: Our Structure (Let’s open up our folders!)
-* For our website we have an HTML and CSS file with an images folder containing 4 images.
-* The “file extension” references to the descriptive letters that come after the period in a file name.

 ## What is HTML and CSS?
 * Hypertext markup language is a way of structuring a document in a way that the browser can understand.
 For example, we will learn that we can’t just type up a paragraph in our text editors and expect the browser to understand what it is; we have to put it in a paragraph element!
 * Cascading style sheets is a separate document that allows us to style our HTML document by adding coloring and moving things around in a more appealing and usable way.

 ## Linking These Two Files
-* In order for our CSS to impact our HTML they have to be properly linked together, which you can see has already been done at the top of our HTML document.
+* In order for our CSS to impact our HTML they have to be properly linked together, which is taken care of for us with CodePen.

 ## HTML Intro: Syntax & Structure Basics
 * This is what HTML looks like!